 Cyclopentasiloxane was once considered hazardous to aquatic wildlife.
 It was found in laboratory studies to be bio-accumulative in some aquatic animals.
 This prompted a Canadian review board to conduct more research about the environmental impact of this chemical.

-A 2011 review concluded that D5 doesn’t actually pose a danger to the environment.
+A 2011 review concluded that D5 didn’t pose a danger to the environment.
 The review board found no evidence of toxicity to any organism.
 The board also didn’t find evidence that the chemical can build up to high enough concentrations to cause problems in animals.

-Another 2013 study found that the chemical evaporates into the air during typical use.
+A 2013 study found that the chemical evaporates during typical use.
 Only a very small fraction of the chemical finds its way down the drain and into the environment.
 This amount is considered negligible by the study authors.

-There’s no need to avoid products containing cyclopentasiloxane.
-It can be used safely on your hair and skin with minimal risk.
+Products containing cyclopentasiloxane can be used safely on your hair and skin with minimal personal risk.
 It helps your skin and hair products dry quickly and spread more easily.
 It can make the hair feel silky without weighing it down.

 Though there is a concern that this ingredient can disrupt hormones in your body, research shows that it doesn’t get absorbed into the skin in high enough doses to cause harm.